pagkly/Zed/Investopedia3/How to Calculate and Analyze a Company's Operating Costs.md

 -   Repair costs of equipment
 -   Utility costs and taxes of the production facilities

-A business’s operating costs are comprised of two components, [fixed costs](https://www.investopedia.com/terms/f/fixedcost.asp) and [variable costs](https://www.investopedia.com/terms/v/variablecost.asp), which differ in important ways.
+A business’s operating costs are comprised of two components, [[fixed costs]](https://www.investopedia.com/terms/f/fixedcost.asp) and [[variable costs]](https://www.investopedia.com/terms/v/variablecost.asp), which differ in important ways.

 ## Fixed Costs

 A fixed cost is one that does not change with an increase or decrease in sales or productivity and must be paid regardless of the company’s activity or performance.
 For example, a manufacturing company must pay rent for factory space, regardless of how much it is producing or earning.
 While it can downsize and reduce the cost of its rent payments, it cannot eliminate these costs, and so they are considered to be fixed.
 Fixed costs generally include overhead costs, insurance, security, and equipment.

-Fixed costs can help in achieving [economies of scale](https://www.investopedia.com/terms/e/economiesofscale.asp), as when many of a company’s costs are fixed the company can make more profit per unit as it produces more units.
+Fixed costs can help in achieving [[economies of scale]](https://www.investopedia.com/terms/e/economiesofscale.asp), as when many of a company’s costs are fixed the company can make more profit per unit as it produces more units.
 In this system, fixed costs are spread out over the number of units produced, making production more efficient as production increases by reducing the average per-unit cost of production.
 Economies of scale can allow large companies to sell the same goods as smaller companies for lower prices.

 The economies of scale principle can be limited in that fixed costs generally need to increase with certain benchmarks in production growth.
 For example, a manufacturing company that increases its rate of production over a specified period will eventually reach a point where it needs to increase the size of its factory space in order to accommodate the increased production of its products.